xxninjabunnyxx/gundam-wing-endless-duel-snes-hitbox-viewer/README.md

-# Gundam Wing Endless Dual Training Mode
+# Gundam Wing Endless Dual Hitbox Viewer
 Bizhawk training mode for Gundam Wing: Endless Dual

 To enter and exit the menu hold start and select.